 A short presentation of Paz Rojo's doctoral research project:

-Paz Rojo (1974, Madrid).
-Choreographer, dancer and researcher whose activity develops in the cross between artistic practice, choreography and philosophy.
-She investigates the value creation of dance within neoliberalism and post-fordism.
-Currently she is a phd candidate at the Stockholm University of the Arts, Stockholm (Sweden) with a research project called "the decline of choreography and its movement: a subaltern pathway".
-Research with a broad trajectory and associated to various institutions, self-organized contexts, exhibition frameworks, educational programs and independent initiatives in Europe and Latin America and that has had different manifestations such as the dance solos "whatever moving like this" (lo que sea moviéndose así 2011).
-The collective performance experiments "Inaugural Action" (2011); "YES WE CAN NOT, a pre-formance in the era of con-fusion" (2012); “The Gerries by Gerry” (2012).
-The audio-visual essays: "I do not like community in the same way I do not like contact-improvisation" (2013); "DANCISMO" (2014).
-The dance performance ECLIPSE:MUNDO (2018) and the print publication “what do we talk about when we talk about dancing on a plane of destituent perception?
-(2018).
-Curator and artistic director of the festival "What can a body do?"
-(La Casa Encendida, Madrid 2014-2015).
-She initiates and facilitates the collective research contexts: "ASSIM NÃO, BUT HOW?", (LOTE, Sao Paulo, 2017); "[FIELD # 1] choreographing dissidence" (Teatro Pradillo, Madrid 2014); "What if we let go being (artists)?"
-(La Casa Encendida, Madrid 2013); "A piece ... together?"
-(Barcelona, Sao Paulo, Vienna 2010-2011); and the itinerant laboratory "choreography: a problem to practice" since 2011 (Madrid, Barcelona, Sao Paulo, Vienna, Amsterdam, Istanbul, Brussels, Moscow, Stockholm and Mexico City).
+This research project is elaborated through different media and working formats such performance devices, laboratories, written essays, video-essays, curating contexts, colective research contexts and film.
+Through out its trayectory, the project has had different artistic, textual, curatorial and research colective manifestations such as the dance solos "whatever moving like this" (lo que sea moviéndose así).
+The collective performance experiments "Inaugural Action"; "YES WE CAN NOT, a pre-formance in the era of con-fusion" (2012); “The Gerries by Gerry”.
+The audio-visual essays: "I do not like community in the same way I do not like contact-improvisation"; "DANCISMO".
+The dance performance ECLIPSE:MUNDO, the printed publication “what do we talk about when we talk about dancing on a plane of destituent perception? , the short film “To see this dance”, the festival "What can a body do?"
+(La Casa Encendida, Madrid), the collective research contexts: "ASSIM NÃO, BUT HOW?", (LOTE, Sao Paulo); "[FIELD # 1] choreographing dissidence" (Teatro Pradillo, Madrid); "What if we let go being (artists)?"
+(La Casa Encendida, Madrid); "A piece ... together?"
+(Barcelona, Sao Paulo, Vienna); and the itinerant laboratory "choreography: a problem to practice" (Madrid, Barcelona, Sao Paulo, Vienna, Amsterdam, Istanbul, Brussels, Frankfurt, Berlin, Moscow, Stockholm and Mexico City).